Faten Hamama

-Faten Ahmed Hamama (فاتن أحمد حمامة, /ar/; 27 May 1931 – 17 January 2015) was an Egyptian film and television actress and film producer.
+Faten Ahmed Hamama (/ar/; 27 May 1931 – 17 January 2015) was an Egyptian film and television actress and film producer.
 She made her screen debut in 1939, when she was only seven years old.
 Her earliest roles were minor, but her activity and gradual success helped to establish her as a distinguished Egyptian actress.
 Later revered as an icon in Egyptian cinema.
 In 1996, nine of the films she starred in were included in the Top hundred films in the history of Egyptian cinema by the cinema critics of Cairo International Film Festival.

 After a seven-year hiatus from acting, Hamama returned in 2000 in what was a much anticipated television series, Wageh El Amar (وجه القمر, Face of the Moon).
 Hamama substantially helped in improving the cinema industry in Egypt and emphasizing the importance of women in cinema and Egyptian society.
 In 2000, she was selected as Star of the Century by the Egyptian Writers and Critics organization.
 She was married three times, first to Ezz El-Dine Zulficar and then to Omar Sharif.